-Your Simon XT provides a delay after entering or exiting your home before the system is alarmed.
-Table 5 on page 11 provides details for the entry and exit delay features.
+The panel provides a delay after entering or exiting your home before the system is alarmed.
+Table 5 below provides details for the entry and exit delay features.

-Description Some active sensors cause immediate alarms when tripped.
+Function Description Entry delay Some active sensors cause immediate alarms when tripped.
 Other sensors, if enrolled in a delayed response group, start an entry delay that lets you enter the premises and disarm the system.
-When you enter your home, you will hear beeps during the entry delay.
-If the system has not been disarmed by the end of the entry delay, an alarm occurs.
-The entry delay time is programmed by the installer.
-If the system was armed with the no delay feature activated, there will be no entry delay and the alarm will occur immediately.
-The exit delay is the amount of time the system gives you to exit the home before the system is armed.
-During the delay, you can vacate the premises through a delayed response door without causing an alarm.
-Beeps will sound during the exit delay.
-The exit delay time is programmed by the installer.
-The system may protest an arming level change if certain abnormal conditions exist.
-If a sensor that is active in the requested arming level is open, the system sounds protest beeps and automatically bypasses the open sensor (depending on the system configuration).
+If the system has not been disarmed by the end of the entry delay, the alarm occurs.
+No delay If the system was armed with the no delay feature activated, there will be no entry delay and the alarm will occur immediately.
+Exit delay When the user arms the system, an exit delay starts.
+During the delay the user can vacate the premises through a delayed response door without causing an alarm.
+Protest during arming The system may protest an arming level change if certain abnormal conditions exist.
+If a sensor that is active in the requested arming level is open, the system sounds protest beeps and automatically bypasses the open sensor (depending on system configuration).